zeid-hub/python-p3-v2-cli-orm-lab/README.md

 > 11
 Enter the employee's id: 4
 Enter the employees's new name:
-Error updating employee:  Name cannot be empty and must be a string
+Error updating employee:  name must be a non-empty string
 ```

 Try entering an invalid job title: